In This Article

 Overall, Clear + Brilliant is non-invasive with minimal adverse side effects.
-At most, patients can experience minor swelling and redness for up to six hours on the day of treatment.
+At most, patients typically experience minor swelling and redness for up to six hours on the day of treatment.
 Some have reported scaling or a slightly rough sandpapery texture a few days after.

 Is There Downtime or Aftercare?

 The aftercare is also relatively simple and uncomplicated.
 All three doctors advise using a gentle cleanser and moisturizer twice daily.
 Nussbaum, however, recommends using a vitamin C serum like SkinCeuticals C E Ferulic acid right after the procedure and every morning afterward.
-Patients who have gotten Clear + Brilliant Permea done will see significant results due to the skin’s increased porosity.
+Patients who have gotten Clear + Brilliant Permea should see significant results due to the skin’s increased porosity.

 Other than that, physical exfoliation and rubbing should be avoided.
 Zuckerman says retinoids and topical steroids should be put on hold during that time, but most other skincare products can be resumed one day after treatment.

 Protection from the sun is important every day, but especially after a laser treatment because skin is even more delicate and photosensitive than it usually is.